Semidefinite programming relaxations for quantum correlations

 for any polynomial $Q$ of the operators, and

 for any $n$ and any independent permutations $\pi$, $\pi'$ and $\pi''$ of the copies of a same source.
 Now, one can develop a hierarchy in $n$, which will denote the amount of copies of each source in the inflation network (Fig.~\ref{fig:qinf} contains the $n=2$ quantum inflation of the triangle scenario).
-For each $n$ the characterisation of the states and operators that satisfy Eqs.~\eqref{eq:inflation:quantum_sym} and \eqref{eq:inflation:quantum_iden} has the same form of that discussed in Section~\ref{sec:nonlocality:npa} with some more linear constraints at the level of expectation values, and thus can be approximated by the NPA hierarchy.
+For each $n$ the characterisation of the states and operators that satisfy Eqs.~\eqref{eq:inflation:quantum_sym} and \eqref{eq:inflation:quantum_iden} has the same form of that discussed in Section~\ref{sec:nonlocality:npa} with some additional linear constraints at the level of expectation values.
+Thus, this characterisation can be approximated by the NPA hierarchy.

-Thus, the implementation of quantum inflation comprises two different hierarchies.
-First, that of inflations increasing the number of copies of the sources in the network.
+Therefore, the implementation of quantum inflation comprises two different hierarchies.
+The first hierarchy is that of inflations increasing the number of copies of the sources in the network.
 Then, for each inflation, there is an NPA-like hierarchy to characterise the correlations compatible with such inflation.
-The latter hierarchy is known to converge to the set of quantum correlations corresponding to a relaxation of tensor product structure to commutation structure.
+The latter hierarchy is known to converge to the set of quantum correlations with a commutation structure (which, as explained in Section~\ref{sec:nonlocality:npa}, is a relaxation of the tensor-product structure that coincides with it for finite-dimensional Hilbert spaces).
 For the former, it is not yet known whether the hierarchy where step $n$ represents the inflation with $n$ copies of each source (defined in \citet{Wolfe2021}) converges, except in the particular case of the bilocality network (see Fig.~\ref{fig:swapping} in Section~\ref{sec:networks:swapping}) \cite{Ligthart2022}.
 There exists another, provably convergent, SDP sequence for quantum network nonlocality, namely that of \citet{Ligthart2021}.
 However, this is not a hierarchy in the standard sense because it is not monotonic: failing a particular SDP test does not imply that the subsequent SDP tests will fail too.